 lamb

-The mild flavour of lamb is preferred in most Western countries, while the stronger flavour of mutton is considered desirable in many Middle and Far Eastern countries.
-Milk-fed lamb is especially delicate in flavour.
-The colour of the lean deepens as the animal grows older.
-In the lamb it ranges from light to dark pink; in yearling mutton it is medium pink to light red, and in mutton it is light to dark red in colour.
+Flavor preferences vary globally with the mild flavor of lamb having some preference in Western countries, while the stronger flavor of mutton is more desirable in many Middle Eastern countries.
+Milk-fed lamb is especially delicate in flavor.
+The color of the lean deepens as the animal grows older.
+In the lamb it ranges from light to dark pink; in yearling mutton it is medium pink to light red, and in mutton it is light to dark red in color.
 The fat, soft and creamy white to pale pink in the lamb, hardens and whitens in older sheep.
 Bones also harden and whiten, becoming porous in the yearling and extremely hard in the mature animal.

 In the United States the carcass may be separated into sides and then divided into wholesale cuts; it may be cut straight across into saddles; or it may be cut into leg, loin, shoulder, breast, and shank.
 The outer fat covering, or fell, may be removed from the cuts.
 U.S. quality grades for lamb include prime, choice, good, utility, and cull; mature mutton grades are choice, good, utility, and cull.